SALT 501 · Advanced · AI Tooling

 Claude Code — in the terminal.

-The CLI is what powers everything.
-The VS Code extension wraps it; this section installs it standalone — or alongside the extension if you already did §5.
-Use the CLI when you want speed, scripting, agent mode without a UI, or to run Claude Code in CI.
+The CLI is what powers everything; the VS Code extension wraps it.
+Install it standalone or alongside the extension — it's what you want for scripting, agent mode without a UI, or running Claude Code in CI.

 Source: code.claude.com/docs/en/setup — Advanced setup